dgcamblor/UMIvar/Doctorado/Clinical trials/GALAXY trial (CIRCULATE-japan).md

 - ALTAIR trial.
 Randomized, double-blind, phase III study designed to test the superiority of FTD/TPI compared with placebo in ctDNA-positive patients from the GALAXY trial.

 # Results

+In a cohort of 1039 patients with stage II-IV CRC... [@kotaniMolecularResidualDisease2023].

 - WES was perfomed on tumoral tissue (FFPE), and results for each patient were analyzed to design tumor-informed, personalized ctDNA assays ([Molecular residual disease and efficacy of adjuvant chemotherapy in patients with colorectal cancer | Nature Medicine](https://www.nature.com/articles/s41591-022-02115-4)).